UNamurCSFaculty/INFOM227_ExampleAnalyser/README.md

 - The notation $< Var >$ corresponds to the set of variables in the program.

-Next, we can define our control-flow functions:
+Next, we can define our control-flow function by specifying its instances:

 $$
 \begin{align}